Rupato/ReactJS-Claims-App/README.md

 **Benefits**: Simple, effective for current use case with good performance

 **Future Enhancement**: Implement LRU cache for data chunks with automatic eviction of least-used data, enabling instant navigation between cached ranges.
 Add Web Workers for offloading heavy data processing tasks from main thread, ensuring responsive UI during large dataset operations.
-Both of these were inprogress.
+Both of these were in progress.

 ### Feature-Sliced Design Implementation